xlzior/goats/README.md

 To set up GOaTS, please follow the instructions outlined in the README within each directory in the following order:

+1. go-parser
-1. go-slang
+2. go-slang
-2. js-slang
+3. js-slang
-3. frontend
+4. frontend

 ### Usage
 Once the frontend setup is complete, navigate to http://localhost:8000 to utilize the playground.